 We are proud to foster science and technology in the Otago region.
 Since 2004, we have been the prime sponsor of the annual Aurora Energy Otago Science and Technology Fair, supporting the thinking behind some of New Zealand’s youngest scientists.
 We congratulate the many students who participate in the Fair each year with the support and inspiration of their teachers and families.

-The 2020 Aurora Energy Otago Regional Science and Technology Fair will be held from 3rd to 9th August, in the Otago Museum’s 1877 Room.
-Judging will occur on Monday 3rd and Tuesday 4th August and the fair will be open to the public from Wednesday the 5th to Sunday the 9th of August.
+The 2021 Aurora Energy Otago Science and Technology Fair will be held from 9 – 15 August, in the Otago Museum’s 1877 Room.
+Judging will occur on Monday 9 and Tuesday 10 August and the fair will be open to the public from Wednesday 11 to Sunday 15 August.

-The prize giving ceremony will be held at Castle Two at 3pm Sunday 9th of August.
+The prize giving ceremony will be held at St David Lecture Theatre at 3pm on Sunday 15 August.

-A Central Otago event will also be held on 30th and 31st July with judging on Thursday 30th July and the fair open to the public from Thursday afternoon through Friday 31st July.
+A Central Otago event will also be held in Alexandra at Central Stories Building (Opposite the Community House on Centennial Drive) on 4 and 5 August with judging on Wednesday 4 August and the fair open to the public from Wednesday afternoon and Thursday 5 August.